 Like s’mores and mosquito bites, camp songs are a summer tradition.
 Most summer camps have their own special anthem, sure, but there are also many camp songs for kids that are passed along from generation to generation.
 Some are silly; others are simple.
 Still others have been pulled from pop culture into summer camp.
 Most have easy-to-remember rhymes and melodies that can be sung around a campfire or when moving from one place to another.
 All are ideal for campfire songs or for the simple act of entertaining or inspiring kids.
 While summer camp is not an option for many this year, singing should be a summer tradition for everyone.
 Here are eight great camp songs for kids to learn this summer.

 8. “We’re Going on a Bear Hunt”

-Not only is this song fun to sing along to, it helps young children learn the differences between above, over, and through.
+Not only is this a fun song to sing along with, it also helps young children learn the differences between above, over, and through.
 This classic folk song was actually made into a book of the same name by Michael Rosen.

 7. “Camp Granada”